HesamKorki/Computer-Visiom-Rudimentary/Session 2/README.md

 #### **Using python 2.7 and opencv 3**

-*Welcome to the first session of Computer Vision Rudimentary*
+*Welcome to the second session of Computer Vision Rudimentary*

 ☑️*Contact me: Hesam.korki@gmail.com*